-It’s two-fold.
-It’s after you’ve been living with something for more than seven years, it’s hard to sustain that amount of anxiety.
-But also it helped me knowing that I’m currently no evidence of disease.
+It’s twofold.
+It’s after you’ve been living with something for more than 7 years, it’s hard to sustain that amount of anxiety.
+Also, it helped me knowing that I’m currently no evidence of disease.
 That helps a little bit.

 I’m not saying that’s an easy thing to do.
-I’m over seven years out, I’ve had a while to work on that, and a good amount of therapy, to work on that and figure it out honestly.
+I’m over 7 years out.
+I’ve had a while to work on that — and a good amount of therapy — to work on that and figure it out, honestly.

-But changing my mindset in that way, has really helped me in managing the fact that I am living with these ups and downs, and constant uncertainty and more anxiety.
-Then you have your time between scans where things quiet.
+Changing my mindset in that way has really helped me in managing the fact that I am living with these ups and downs and constant uncertainty and more anxiety.
+Then you have your time between scans, where things quiet.

 I think it is critical to make sure that you take care of your mental health, as well as your physical health, if you go through something like a cancer diagnosis.

-You shouldn’t feel in any way ashamed or like you don’t want to ask for help because, my gosh, a cancer diagnosis is a big deal and people shouldn’t feel like they need to know how to handle that.
+You shouldn’t feel in any way ashamed or like you don’t want to ask for help because, my gosh, a cancer diagnosis is a big deal.
+People shouldn’t feel like they need to know how to handle that.

 If anything, it’s a huge, huge stressor.
-I cannot imagine having been able to handle living with lung cancer for over seven years without having a therapist, without being on an antidepressant.
+I cannot imagine having been able to handle living with lung cancer for over 7 years without having a therapist, without being on an antidepressant.

 It has really helped me be able to keep myself in a good, stable mindset, in addition to being stable with my cancer so that I could live a good and balanced life.

 You don’t want cancer to become your entire life.
-I’m able to talk about other things and be here for my husband, and my kids, and my friends, and my 89-year-old mom.
+I’m able to talk about other things and be here for my husband, my kids, my friends, and my 89-year-old mom.

 I can’t underestimate the impact of taking care of my mental health because it’s made it so that I’m not just surviving with cancer.